AkJay1722/mass-spec-package/README.md

 - `'ms level'`: MS level (int or `'N/A'`)

 `get_scan()` depends on `populate_all_scans()` since it retrieves the desired scan's byte offset from `all_scans`.

-## Runtime

-Based on 5 tests from 4 Zenodo databases.
-Using a wired connection with ~100Mbps.
-Average file size: 55 MB

-### First Scan in a File

-- Average runtime: 12.08 seconds
-- Median runtime: 10.29 seconds

-### All Successive Scans in the File

-- Average Runtime: 0.78 seconds
-- Median Runtime: 0.83 seconds
-(Data table coming soon)

 ## Valid Formats